 If you are self-conscious, you might want to start wearing a "training bra," which is a soft bra with no real support.

 Talk to your mom, older sister, or an aunt about buying a training bra.
-They can take your bust measurement to make sure you have one that is comfortable and that lets you feel confident in your clothes.
+They can help you to make sure you get one that is comfortable and that lets you feel confident in your clothes.

 Increase in Hair